Beck-Jonathan/java-kirkwood/README.md

 been so challenging and rewarding.

 ## Weeks 5 and 6
-I'm learning much about loops and building a frameowrk to quickly diagnose errors within them.
-Knowing what the loop will do without having to run it is keep. .
+I'm learning much about loops and building a framework to quickly diagnose errors within them.
+Knowing what the loop will do without having to run it is keep.

 For example, if I wanted to print the numbers 0 through 5 inclusive, I could use the following